 All proposals MUST be coordinated with Troy Finn in the Office of Institutional Giving.

-(4) Internal competitions for programs of high interest will be announced by the Director of Research Development and Communications via an email that will contain the deadlines and details of the competition.
-Information also will be posted on the LSPs to Act on Now page.
+Internal competitions will be announced by the Director of Research and Large Center Development via an email that will contain the deadlines and details of the competition.
+Open competitons will appear on the internal competiton portal site.

 These programs include (but are not limited to) the following:

-(5) For all other sponsors/programs, please indicate your interest in applying by sending to to the Director of Research Development and Communications no later than 2 months before the sponsor's deadline:
+If a competion is not underway, then please indicate your interest in applying by sending an email to Michael Thompson no later than 2 months before the sponsor's deadline that includes:

 - 1-2 page summary of your intended project

-If more PIs indicate interest than the number of proposals allowed, the Director of Research Development and Communications, in consultatons with the Senior Vice Provost for Research and an Advisory Committee, will determine whether an internal competition will be conducted to inform their strategic choices re: which proposals will go forward from UNH.
+If more individuals indicate interest than the number of proposals allowed, the Director of Research and Large Center Development, in consultation with the Senior Vice Provost for Research, Economic Engagement and Outreach, will determine whether an internal competition will be conducted to inform their strategic choices re: which proposals will go forward from UNH.

-Many foundations and other not-for-profit sponsors prefer to receive a limited number of inquiries, letters of intent and/or proposals from UNH, even if not stated explicitly in there guidelines.
+Many foundations and other not-for-profit sponsors prefer to receive a limited number of inquiries, letters of intent, and/or proposals from UNH, even if not stated explicitly in there guidelines.
 In addition, there are UNH strategies for working with some foundations and businesses/corporations.